barc/backbone.giraffe/README.md

 - __Giraffe.View__ is a nestable and flexible class that provides lifecycle management and many other useful features.
-It defaults to __Underscore__ templates and easily supports any form of string templating.
+It defaults to __Underscore__ templates and easily supports any form of templating.

 - __Giraffe.App__ is a special view that helps your views, models, collections, and routers communicate by acting as an event hub.
 Multiple apps can coexist and